shurmanov/crosswalk-regulator-docs/README.md

 Below, you can find brief description and links to the two main repositories of our Crosswalk Regulator Project.

 ## crosswalk-regulator-core(crc)
 This is a core of our Crosswalk regulator project.
-For more info, go [here](https://github.com/bedilbek/crosswalk-regulator-core).
+For more info about the core, go [here](https://github.com/bedilbek/crosswalk-regulator-core).